magacula/responsive-frontend-scroll-site/README.md

-# Responsive Landing Page

-A landing page site created with HTML, CSS / SASS, and JavaScript.
+A basic responsive site created with HTML, CSS / SASS, and JavaScript.